2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Alabama

 Of the 318 students majoring in liberal arts / sciences and humanities at Snead State Community College, 35% are male and 65% are female.

-Northeast Alabama Community College did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a associate degree.
-It came in at #6 on the list.
+Northeast Alabama Community College landed the #6 spot in the 2023 rankings for the most popular associate degree liberal arts / sciences and humanities programs.
 Northeast is a small public school located in the rural area of Rainsville.

 Women make up 62% of the liberal arts / sciences and humanities majors at the school.